entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - In those taxa without the ridges on the dorsal wall of trunk shiled, This character is scored as 'not applicable'.

-> - Xian: See character 1 and character 2, the coding of *Hohsienolepis hsintuensis* should be changed from ? to 1.
+- Xian: The coding of *Hohsienolepis hsintuensis* should be changed from ? to 1.
+P'an and Wang (1978) and Pan (1984) all discribed that the ornamentation of *Hohsienolepis hsintuensis* is vertical fine ridges.

 > - The coding of *Zhujielepis* is -.
 > - The coding of *Yangfanyu* is -.